XLearning-SCU/2021-NeurIPS-NCR/README.md

 ## Citation

-If NCR is useful for your research, please cite the following paper:
+If NCR is useful to your research, please cite the following paper:
 ```
 @article{huang2021learning,
   title={Learning with Noisy Correspondence for Cross-modal Matching},